mr2chowd/Devops-Journey-for-my-students/readme.md

 Lets think about some problems that kubernetes solves ?

-- One I could think of is, lets say you have 99 containers ine ONE single host, due to lack of memory 100th one might just crash as linux system has a priority order.
+    - One I could think of is, lets say you have 99 containers in ONE single host, due to lack of memory 100th one might just crash as linux system has a priority order.

     - Lets say another problem, where someone has killed one of your containers and your app becomes not accesible.
 Unless some developer comes and starts a new container for the app, it wont work.
 So auto healing feature of kubernetes can help where it automatically starts a new container for your app.

-- Lets say you created one container which maximum capacity of 5gb ram.
+    - Lets say you created one container which has maximum capacity of 5gb ram.
 Lets say your user load increases all of a sudden, what you can do is manually create replica container or you can just make it automatic through kubernetes.
-Which is in short Auto-Scaling feature.You would also need load balancing to divide the new work load amongts various containers.
+Which is in short Auto-Scaling feature.
+You would also need load balancing to divide the new work load amongts various containers.
 This is another feature missing in docker.

 Docker does not provide any enterprise level support.
 Now what do I mean by that?
 Let's say you don't know Docker at all.
 What are the minimal things that you require for running your application even on a virtual machine, okay?
 So it's not like running your college project.
 If you want to run your college project, you can just run it on your laptop.
-You need a load banlancer.Without load balancer, your application is not enterprise ready.
+You need a load banlancer.
+Without load balancer, your application is not enterprise ready.
 Without firewall, your application is not enterprise ready.
 Or, you know, there are some such parameters.
-Let's keep writing them.
 Okay, and what is the other thing?
 Your application has to auto scale.
 Or at least it has to support scaling.

 So